-If you are travelling in December and early January, make sure to join in the festive atmosphere and stay a couple of extra nights in Santiago.
-It’s the perfect time of year to explore this fantastic city, enjoy its cozy cafes and comforting cuisine.
+If you are travelling in December and early January, join in the festive atmosphere and stay a couple of extra nights in Santiago.
+It’s the perfect time of year to explore this fantastic city and enjoy its cosy cafes and comforting cuisine.

-If you can, stay in the magnificent 5* Parador dos Reis Catolicos, which was built over 500 years ago as a pilgrim hospital.
+Stay in the magnificent 5* Parador dos Reis Catolicos, built over 500 years ago as a pilgrim hospital.
 No matter what you do, make sure it includes a hot chocolate with churros – the perfect treat after your trek.